-- aged 18 years or older - willing to undergo an additional haemoglobin measurement - willing to provide a small sample of blood for research, even if your haemoglobin levels are slightly below the threshold for donating blood - willing to complete an online questionnaire at home (and, thus, provide your email address).
+- aged 18 years or older. - willing to return in about 12 weeks if you are a man, or in about 16 weeks if you are a woman. - willing to undergo additional haemoglobin measurements. - willing to provide a small sample of blood for research, even if your haemoglobin levels are slightly below the threshold for donating blood. - willing to complete an online questionnaire at home (and, thus, provide your email address).